Doge's Palace in Venice Tickets and Tours

 The Doge's Palace, located in St. Mark's Square, is one of Venice's most important attractions.
-This 10th-century Gothic building served as the residence and centre of political power of the Republic for almost 1,000 years.
+This 10th-century Gothic-style building served as the residence and centre of political power of the Republic for almost 1,000 years.

 Entrance to the palace